project-gemmi/gemmi/docs/utils.rst

 * atomic radius -- we neglect electron density of the atom beyond this radius;
   only density contributions above the (absolute) value specified with ``--rcut`` are taken into account,
-* Gaussian dampening (smearing) factor -- artificial temperature factor *B*\ :sub:`extra` added to all atomic B-factors (the structure factors are later corrected to cancel it out); either specified with ``--blur`` or picked automatically.
+* Gaussian dampening (blurring) factor -- artificial temperature factor *B*\ :sub:`extra` added to all atomic B-factors (the structure factors are later corrected to cancel it out); either specified with ``--blur`` or picked automatically.